LintaoAmons/innote-ref.obsidian/README.md

-# Obsidian In-Note Ref
+## Obsidian In-Note Ref
 > Thanks to [obsidian-footnote](https://github.com/MichaBrugger/obsidian-footnotes)
 > I learned a lot from their codes

-# Why this plugin
+## Why this plugin

 I want to put the In-note ref anywhere inside the note.

 And I can jump around by those REF

+## More

+More info can be found in https://oatnil.top/docs/InNoteRef-Obsidian